Staro-Kalinkin Bridge: History

 In 1882, over the side stone arches of the bridge, wooden decks were arranged along the girders to reduce pressure on the arches.
 Four granite pedestals with pillars and granite parapets were removed.

 In the late 1880s, the need arose to expand the bridge for an increase in carrying capacity.
 In 1889, the City Council approved the bridge reconstruction project, developed by the architect M. I. Ryllo.
 The project included the demolition of the towers, the replacement of the middle wooden span with a brick vault, and the expansion of the bridge.
 This decision led to sharp protests from the architectural community of St. Petersburg and the Committee for the reconstruction of bridges was forced to abandon its intentions, instructing the architect to draw up a new project.
 According to the second project of Mikhail Ivanovich Ryllo, the bridge towers were preserved, but all other elements of the bridge decoration (sidewalk railing, obelisks with lanterns, and granite benches) were removed.
 March 22, 1890 highest permission was granted to rebuild the bridge, while maintaining the existing granite towers.
 The new project was approved by the City Council in June 1890, and according to the project, from 1892 - 1893 the middle span was rebuilt.
-Separate stages of work were covered by the magazine "Nedelya Stroitelya."
+Separate stages of work were covered by the magazine "Nedelya Stroitelya" (Builder's Week).
 In the course of the reconstruction work, the abutments and the piers of the bridge were dismantled to the level of the pile grillage, and then restored again.
 The arches of the side spans were rebuilt in their historical form, and the central span was covered with a gentle circular arch that replaced the existing wooden truss.
 The granite towers were recreated, while the new width of the bridge structure was 15.2 m.